 Provide little extras

 Never underestimate the power of a freebie – whether that’s in-office yoga sessions, a regular office masseuse, gym passes, meals out or even simply beers on a Friday after work.
-These type of employee benefits can go a long way toward making a sales person’s day that little bit more enjoyable, and indeed 55% of UK employees say they place high value on the benefits provided by their employer.
+These type of employee benefits can go a long way toward making a sales person’s day that little bit more enjoyable, and indeed 55% of employees say they place high value on the benefits provided by their employer.
 Make sure you promote these perks as part of your employer brand to maximise their potential.

 Ask for advice